DOS Days

 Full PCs

-A top-end PC would be sporting a Pentium III-600 running its front side bus at 133 MHz, 128 MB of RAM and a nice 19" multisync monitor.
-As mentioned AGP 4x was now here, so something like a Matrox Millennium G400, ATI Rage Fury, nVidia RIVA TNT2 Ultra or a 3dfx Voodoo3 3500 would take up the new dedicated graphics bus slot.
+A top-end PC would be sporting a Pentium III-550 or 600 running on an Intel 440BX Seattle chipset motherboard.
+Its front side bus would run at 133 MHz, and would sport 128 MB of 100 MHz SDRAM.
+As mentioned AGP 4x was now here, so something like a Matrox Millennium G400, ATI Rage Fury, nVidia RIVA TNT2 Ultra, or 3dfx Voodoo3 3500 would take up the new dedicated graphics bus slot, being displayed on a nice 19" multisync monitor able to display 1600 x 1200 resolution at 75 Hz refresh rate.

 Software and Games